bandreit/minecraft-eto-maia-jizni/README.md

 # Minecraft eto maia jizni

-### This is our Minecraft world that me and my firends play in.
+### This is our Minecraft world that me and my friends play in.

 #### This repo uses a docker image to run the server and an ngrok tunnel so that the rest of us can connect to it when one is running it locally.